-- To get a smooth look, apply paint in zigzags, then roll down in one, smooth motion.
+- Get a smooth look by applying paint in zigzags, then rolling down in one, smooth motion.

 - Use 240-grit wet/dry sandpaper for prep and between coats.

-- Don’t forget safety goggles and masks when sanding tiles.
+- Remember to wear safety goggles and a mask when sanding tiles.

 When wood floors are beyond another refinishing, painting can give them a second life — and give you a chance to add a personal touch to your home.

-- Before you commit to a paint color, paint a large piece of foam board with a sample of your desired color and put it on the floor to give you a good idea what the finished floor will look like.
+- Before you commit to a paint color, paint a large piece of foam board with a sample of your desired color and put it on the floor to get a good idea what the finished floor will look like.